 When working in a tab with a large number of colorized legends (e.g. the Country Analysis tab), users may wish to group results together to better fit the visualization into a single downloadable page, or to avoid having to scroll down to see the top results when they are sorted in order of increasing trade value.
+Alternatively, this function is helpful for grouping certain categories together - including member states of the European Union, or certain forest products.

 To achieve this, users should select the results they wish to group together by CTRL + clicking or holding down the SHIFT key while clicking across the colorized legends.
-In the example below, the user has selected the USA, China, Germany, Canada, France, Italy and the United Kingdom in the "Trading Partner Country" legend with the intention of grouping them together:
+In the example below, the user has selected the USA, China, Germany, Canada, France, Italy, Poland and the United Kingdom in the "Trading Partner Country" legend with the intention of grouping them together: